How The Setpoint Weight Concept Promotes Evidence-Based Body Positivity - SANE:MD

 Elevated Setpoint Weight

-How Evidence-Based Body Positivity Helps You Attain Your Natural Setpoint Weight
+How Evidence-Based Body Positivity Can Help You Reach Your Natural Set Point Weight

 1. Fostering Self-Acceptance